-This is the first post in a performance resilience blog series, shedding light on common data center performance issues and possible solutions.
-First chapter looks at the issue of duplicate traffic in misconfigured environments – and considers the benefits of adding deduplication via a SmartNIC.
+Is your deployment resilient to common data center performance issues?
+This blog looks at the issue of duplicate traffic in misconfigured environments – and considers the benefits of adding deduplication via a SmartNIC.

 In this blog, Chief Product Architect Alex Agerholm looks at the standard definition of network flows and explores the great potential that can be realized for lookup technology by seeing beyond conventional flow compositions.